awcodify/sysctl-theme/docs/typography.md

 ---
 layout: docs
 title: Typography
-description: Learn about typography features and customization in Sysctl Theme
+description: Learn about typography features and customization in Arsxy Theme
 permalink: /docs/typography/
 ---

 # Typography

-Typography is a fundamental aspect of the Sysctl Theme, carefully designed to provide optimal readability and aesthetics.
+Typography is a fundamental aspect of the Arsxy Theme, carefully designed to provide optimal readability and aesthetics.
 This guide covers the theme's typography system and how to customize it for your specific needs.

 ## Typography System

-The Sysctl Theme uses a modern, responsive typography system built with:
+The Arsxy Theme uses a modern, responsive typography system built with:

 - A carefully selected font stack for optimal readability
 - Responsive sizing that adapts to different screen sizes